Aleph-Alpha/pharia-engine/docs/operating.md

    ```

    All Skills in this folder are exposed in the namespace "dev" with the environment variable `NAMESPACES__DEV__DIRECTORY`.
-   Any changes in this folder will be picked up by the Pharia Kernel automatically.
+   Any changes in this folder will be picked up by the PhariaKernel automatically.
 The `config.toml` and `namespace.toml` should not be provided.

 2. Start the container: